-Youth Theater Speak 2017
+Youth Theater Speak 2017-2018

-Youth Theater Speak, now in its third year, trains participants to use awareness of themselves and their surroundings to deepen their capacity as actors.
-Through the course of this six-week program, participants engage in intensive study of theater techniques and work together to create an original performance.
+The seminar trains participants to use awareness of themselves and their surroundings to deepen their capacity as actors.
+Through the course of the program, participants engage in intensive study of theater techniques and work together to create an original performance.
 Participants learn how to use theater to explore and highlight contemporary issues and communicate with their community.

 Participants are expected to bring a high level of commitment to the program, showing up fully to each session and willing to engage 100 percent in the creative process involved.

 Tuition for the seminar is $200 per participant.
 A limited number of need-based scholarships are available.